seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-an-open-liberty-app-to-openshift-local.md

 Use podman to build the image.

-If the image *icr.io/appcafe/open-liberty:kernel-slim-java17-openj9-ubi* has not already been dowloaded, it will be automatically downloaded for you.
+If the image *icr.io/appcafe/open-liberty:kernel-slim-java17-openj9-ubi* has not already been downloaded, it will be automatically downloaded for you.

 Ensure you are in the correct directory containing the file *Containerfile.olp.slim.java17*.